Wednesday – Social Run

 - Just waiting at the top of a hill or corner is not on and isn’t fair.
 It’s no help to the slower runner who has to work extra hard to catch up while the faster runners take a cheeky breather then gallop off as soon as they arrive.

-- It you make Wednesdays what you want it to be.
+- You make Wednesdays what you want it to be.
 If you want a thrash then you can really go for it and can keep looping back to gain the extra mileage or recover from you segment effort, but on the other hand if you want a quiet jog around catching up with others, you can lose yourself in the middle of the group.

 - It shows respect for your fellow runner.
-We all had to start somewhere and we’ve all had to come back from injury or regain our fitness and demoralising it is to see people disappear off ahead of you not knowing if they’ll come back.
+We all had to start somewhere and we’ve all had to come back from injury or regain our fitness and know how demoralising it is to see people disappear off ahead of you not knowing if they’ll come back.
 When a speedy runner loops back to encourage a back marker, it shows you recognise a fellow runner and we’re all in it together

 From fastest to slowest, we are all part of the family of running and we are there to enjoy ourselves together as part of LBAC.